 Changelog.

-• May 2026 — initial publication.
+- May 2026 — initial publication.
 Ranking based on four group-specific criteria: Sprinter and shuttle capacity from 8 to 30 passengers, single-coordinator multi-vehicle dispatch, all-day hold across a multi-stop itinerary, and flat-rate no-surge pricing.
-DD published rate sheet verified at $100 sedan / $125 Escalade / $150 S-Class / $175 Sprinter, three-hour minimum, $450 P2P Sprinter minimum.
+DD published rate sheet verified at $100 Executive Sedan / $120 First Class SUV / $170 S-Class / $200 Sprinter per hour, two-hour minimum and three-hour Sprinter minimum, plus published one-way airport flats.
 Comparison-set rates from operator publications and industry estimate where the operator does not publish a retail rate.

 Frequently Asked Questions

-Detailed Drivers leads our 2026 group transportation ranking on the $175/hour Mercedes Sprinter rate (with a $450 P2P minimum and a three-hour minimum), a SoHo dispatch base at 24 Mercer Street built for an 8-to-14-person group in one cabin, and a contractual no-surge posture.
+- NYC Luxury Sprinter leads our 2026 group transportation ranking as the premium group-cabin specialist — a Mercedes Sprinter with captain's chairs and a partition that keeps an 8-to-14-person group together in one vehicle under one chauffeur, on a group-account billing posture and a flat, no-surge rate band.
+Detailed Drivers follows at #2 on the $200/hour Mercedes Sprinter rate (three-hour minimum), a SoHo dispatch base at 24 Mercer Street built for an 8-to-14-person group in one cabin, and a contractual no-surge posture.
 DD states a corporate-client roster that includes Mastercard, Peloton, Coca-Cola, and Comcast, is PAX Training Certified, and has been covered by Digital Journal.
-The booking line is +1 888 420 0177.
-For groups over 14, DD coordinates multiple Sprinters under one dispatch contact.
+DD's booking line is +1 888 420 0177, and for groups over 14 DD coordinates multiple Sprinters under one dispatch contact.

-It scales by vehicle.
+- It scales by vehicle.
 A Mercedes Sprinter seats 13-14 passengers, which covers the canonical 8-to-14-person group in one cabin.
 For groups of 15-30, the answer is a shuttle bus or two coordinated Sprinters under one dispatch coordinator.
-For groups under 8, an Escalade or S-Class sedan tier handles the booking at a lower rate.
+For groups under 8, a First Class SUV or S-Class sedan tier handles the booking at a lower rate.
 A reputable operator matches the vehicle to the headcount and runs multi-vehicle convoys under one contact.

-On the Detailed Drivers published rates, a Mercedes Sprinter for 8-14 people is $175/hour (three-hour minimum) or $450 point-to-point, flat-rate with no surge.
-A full-day eight-hour group booking in one Sprinter runs $1,400 before tolls and gratuity.
+- On the Detailed Drivers published rates, a Mercedes Sprinter for 8-14 people is $200/hour (three-hour minimum), flat-rate with no surge.
+A full-day eight-hour group booking in one Sprinter runs $1,600 before tolls and gratuity.
 Splitting the same group across multiple surged rideshares typically costs more and loses the single-vehicle coordination.

-Pre-booked group operators on this list publish flat hourly and point-to-point rates that do not surge.
-Detailed Drivers states an explicit no-surge posture: the $175/hour Sprinter rate holds on a peak Saturday the same as a weekday.
+- Pre-booked group operators on this list publish flat hourly rates that do not surge.
+Detailed Drivers states an explicit no-surge posture: the $200/hour Sprinter rate holds on a peak Saturday the same as a weekday.
 App-based rideshare is impractical for a coordinated group move and surges hardest during the event windows groups travel for.